XenMobile Mail Manager 10.x

 - Has an upwards pointing green arrow (to indicate that the ancillary rule is to be found above it).

 - Is followed by a black circle to indicate an ancillary rule has overridden the primary rule and is hence inactive.

-In this case, a single ancillary rule overrides the primary rule: the regular expression ActiveSynce device ID rule is
+In this case, a single ancillary rule overrides the primary rule: The regular expression ActiveSync device ID rule is

-How to Analyze a Supplement and Conflict
+How to analyze a supplement and conflict

 In this case, the primary rule is the regular expression ActiveSync device type rule

 - Is indicated by a solid border with a yellow overlay as a warning that there is more than a single regular expression rule operating against a particular rule field, in this case ActiveSync device type.

 - Two arrows are pointing up and down respectively, indicating that there is at least one ancillary rule with higher priority and at least one ancillary rule with lower priority.